-In the Login block, click Log in with OIT NetID.
-(The login button will show at the top-...
+In the Login block, click Log in with NetID.
+(The login button will show at the top-left of...

 Moodle makes it easy to keep track of your course’s online discussions by using email notifications.
 However, improper settings can result in too many emails.
-This handout will show you how to control these notifications, and keep your inbox uncluttered.
+This page shows you how to control these notifications and keep your inbox uncluttered.

 I am a UMass Amherst student.
 Why can’t I access open.umass.edu Moodle courses from Moodle at UMass Amherst?

 Although they both use Moodle for a Learning Management System, open.umass.edu is a separate Moodle installation designed for use by MOOCs, open courses, and open communities in which...

 The Chat activity allows course members to hold real-time, text-based conversations with other course members.
 An instructor can add more than one chat activity to a Moodle course, so be certain you enter the correct chat if there is more than one.